-Typing this a few hundred miles away from home, with various technological handicaps resulting in an inability to double-check via my BBC iPlayer account, I’m pretty certain that when Henry finally snaps upon hearing the news – at his wife’s boyfriend – he looks at her for most of his tirade.
+Typing this a few hundred miles away from home, with various technological handicaps resulting in an inability to double-check via my BBC iPlayer account, I’m pretty certain that when, in The Hollow Crown, Henry finally snaps upon hearing the news – at his wife’s boyfriend – he looks at her for most of his tirade.
 I loved the harshness of his words – finally the king seems angry, perceptive even.
 But like the dog, he’s still simply yapping, ineffectually:

 … come basilisk,